SEPP 72(t) in Early Retirement

 You are locked in once you start a substantially equal periodic payment plan.

-You must continue for at least five years and at least until you are 59.
+You must continue for at least five years until you are 59.
 It is inflexible.
 You can only switch to the RMD from another method once during the plan.
 If you start with another method, there is no switching.

 Don’t blow it up.
 If you do, all penalties and interest will be due.
 Take exactly what you should every year.
 Don’t add to the IRA or take additional withdrawals.